We welcome submissions of original writing, art, and photography from students who love their rivers!

 All students from kindergarten through college are invited to submit.
 Students outside of Oregon are welcomed to submit!

 Important: Every submission must include a completed, signed submission form.
 Parents/Guardians need to sign the form if the student is under 18 years old.
-Unless you are submitting through the online form at the bottom of this webpage, you will need to do one of the following:
+To submit art, writing or photography for consideration, you will need to download the paper submission form, complete it, and do one of the following:

 Submissions must be original work by the student.

 What We Accept

 Students may submit one written piece and/or one visual art piece per year.
 Unless they are clearly linked together, they will be judged separately.

 Creative Writing: poetry, fiction, nonfiction/prose (500 words or less, typed).
 We love to see written entries in foreign languages, too.
 Just make sure you include an English translation.
 Please see our previous anthologies for examples of creative bilingual entries.
 Writing and foreign language entries should be typed in a Word document.